jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) the Commissioner requires the member under section 17 to provide information or a document that is treated under section 17E(2) as being in the knowledge, possession, or control of the company; and
   (b) the member fails to provide the information or document within the time allowed by the Commissioner.
 (2) The penalty under this section is the amount specified by the Commissioner, which must not exceed $100,000.

+### 139ABB Penalty for failing to register or provide information for purposes of applied global anti-base erosion rules
+(1) A taxpayer is liable to pay a penalty under this section if— (a) the taxpayer does not apply for registration as required under section 78H; or (b) the taxpayer does not comply with the requirements of section 78I.
+(2) The penalty under this section is the amount specified by the Commissioner, which must not exceed $100,000.
+(3) The due date for payment of a penalty imposed under this section is the later of— (a) 30 days after the date on which the Commissioner issues the notice of assessment for the penalty:
+  (b) the date specified by the Commissioner in the notice of assessment as being the due date for payment of the penalty.

 ### 139AC Penalty for trustee’s failure to register, provide information for, foreign exemption trust
 (1) A trustee of a foreign exemption trust is liable to pay a penalty under this section if the trustee fails to comply with the requirements of section 22, 59B, 59C, or 59D.